the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/before_workshop.md

 We are dedicated to an inclusive and supportive event.
 Please read the code of conduct before you come along: https://github.com/alan-turing-institute/the-turing-way/blob/master/CODE_OF_CONDUCT.md.
 We encourage you to tweet and share your thoughts using #TuringWay, if you would not like to be included in any photographs we will have stickers you can use on your name badge to let us know!

+## Travelling to the Alan Turing Institute
+The Alan Turing Institute is located on the first floor of the British Library, 96 Euston Road, London, NW1 2DB.
+If you do not have a Turing ID card, we recommend that you enter the British Library through the main entrance on Euston Road.
+The Library opens at 9:30am, so please be aware that there may be a queue to enter.

+Once inside the Library, take the stairs or lift to the first floor to reach the Institute.
+More detailed directions, as well as guidance on how to reach the Institute using public transport, are available at https://www.turing.ac.uk/about-us/how-get-alan-turing-institute.

 If you have any questions ahead of the event please drop us an email at theturingway@gmail.com.

 We look forward to seeing you in London!